 FM SATELLITES: Working with FM satellites is simpler.
 The change in VHF is relatively small and we do not need to change it during the pass.
 The change in UHF frequencies is a bit more but we need to change it only a few minutes.
 Fortunately, most FM radios have memories that we can use to store the frequencies in 5KHz steps, then we just have to change the memory channel every few minutes or so.

 Here are a few recordings of some of the passes Link to Recordings

 AMSAT.ORG provides a page to list the passes of any satellite over your location.
-Location is to entered as a Grid Square or as Lat/Long of your location.
-Here is a convenient interactive Grid Square map.
+Grid square for Fremont is CM97.

-Hopefully this will get you interested and enjoy working with amateur satelliyes.
+Hopefully this will get you started to having fun with Amateur Satelliyes.
 If you have any questions, please do not hesitate to ask via our Contact Us page.

 The Calendar below shows a list of satellite passes with a max-elevation of 5 degree or more, over Fremont Callifornia (Grid CM97).
 To see it as a list, select the "Agenda" view.
 Thanks to Google Calendar for providing this option.